 PL: Developed a Work Breakdown Structure.

-Of course, there are many PMP Education Providers out there that would like you to think that creating your PMP application is easy and if you just follow their template and use some words from PMBOK, you will be fine.
-That’s because they don’t have to help people get their PMP application accepted or deal with the headaches when someone has their PMP application rejected.
+Of course, there are many PMP Education Providers out there that would like you to think that creating your PMP application is easy and you can just follow their template and throw in some words from PMBOK.
+But PMP instructors don’t have to deal with the hassles when someone has their PMP application rejected.
 In fact, our favorite PMP exam study company recently posted that failing the PMP audit is nothing to worry about and that some of their students have failed the audit multiple times!
-But you should worry if you follow their advice and you value your time and mental health.
+But don’t follow their advice if you value your time, money, and mental health.

 Trying to mimic an existing PMP application example is a bad idea for several reasons:

 - There are very subtle differences in what you should put in your application because of your unique mix of experiences;